Ölfusá

 The Ölfusá (/is/) is a river in Iceland.
 It begins at the junction between the Hvítá and Sog rivers, just north of the town of Selfoss, and flows for 25 km into the Atlantic Ocean.
-It is Iceland's largest river by volume with an average discharge of 423 m³/s.
-Its drainage basin is 5760 km^{2}.
+It is Iceland's largest river by volume with an average discharge of 423 m3/s.
+Its drainage basin is 5760 km2.
 The Ölfusá is home to a large salmon fishing industry.
 The Flói Nature Reserve is located on its eastern shore near its mouth.